- My LS

 You’ll find more detailed advice on service transparency and staff biographies, plus examples of additional information you could provide, in chapter 6.4 of our practice note on price and service transparency.

-The Legal Ombudsman’s view of good costs service – a guide to help lawyers prevent complaints about costs
+The Legal Ombudsman’s view of good costs service – key trends in costs complaints and examples of cases resolved by the ombudsman

 Engaging clients – how to make sure new clients have the information they need to make informed decisions about your services